dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 8.5 Testing the boards

 At this point, it should probably be better to test the board to make sure that it works, and fix up the potential flaws before assembling the case.
-It might be useful to flash the firmware at this step and set up a few keys to check that the RGB under low and backlight LEDs work, and that keystrokes are registered.
+It might be useful to flash the firmware at this step and set up a few keys to check that the RGB under low and backlight LEDs work and that keystrokes are registered.
-For this build, a wacky initial soldering of the pro micro pins resulted in only a few RGB under glow LED working at the same time, so it was easier to just fix it during this testing phase, rather than disassembling the whole case, which might not even be possible if you are not using hot swapping.
+For this build, wacky initial soldering of the pro micro pins resulted in only a few RGB under glow LED working at the same time, so it was easier to just fix it during this testing phase, rather than disassembling the whole case, which might not even be possible if you are not using hot swapping.
 Also had to change a LED that was not working out of the box.
 {: .text-justify}